rehierl/abstract-properties/14-x-types-of-scopes/14-2-types-of-properties/1-0-types-of-properties.md

 therefore enclose all the nodes in the default scope of a type-1 property that has the node as its defining node.

-Based on the above, one might assume that type-1 properties will be **the predominant type of properties** since a node's pair of tags can be said to highlight the corresponding scope.
-(Apart from that, there also is the issue of still describing "unordered trees" as "ordered trees").
+Based that, one might assume that type-1 properties will be the predominant type of properties since a node's pair of tags can be said to highlight the corresponding scope.
+(Apart from that, there also is the widespread issue of describing "unordered trees" as "ordered trees").

 Note that future extensions may or may not be allowed to restrict the default scope of a type-1 property.
 If a restriction can not be allowed, then the